-Your coach may be equipped with an iPod Connection (located on the dash) to play your iPod through the dash radio.
-Cord is accessible in the beverage tray.
+Your coach is equipped with a USB connection (located on radio) to play your multimedia player through the dash radio.

 Radio Power Switch

 The Radio Power switch lets you connect the dash radio to the coach batteries with the ignition switch turned off for listening while parked.
 This prevents accidental draining of the chassis battery with prolonged use of the radio.